technolaji/github4s/docs/src/main/tut/repository.md

 - `target_commitish`: Specifies the commitish value that determines where the `Git tag` is created from.
 Can be any branch or commit `SHA`.
 Unused if the `Git tag` already exists.
 Default: the repository's default branch (usually `master`).
 - `draft`: true to create a draft (unpublished) release, false to create a published one.
 Default: false.
-- `prerelease`: true to identify the release as a prerelease. false to identify the release as a full release.
+- `prerelease`: true to identify the release as a pre-release. false to identify the release as a full release.
 Default: false.

 To create a release: